Sustainability is part of our DNA…

 We have never tested on animals

 We have never tested on animals, only on willing humans, and never will.
-We are certified by Cruelty Free International, which guarantees our products have not been tested on animals, and meets the Humane Cosmetics Standard for cosmetics, toiletries and personal care.
+We are approved under the Leaping Bunny programme, the globally recognised gold standard of cruelty free assurance.
 Our commitment to animal welfare has been recognised by PETA (People for the Ethical Treatment of Animals), who are working to stop animal abuse worldwide, on their list of cruelty free brands.

 We’re helping people and planet